aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/managing-x-headers-in-email-messages/_index.md

 - **Do I need a license for production use?** Yes, a valid Aspose.Email license is required.
 - **Can I read X‑Headers from received mail?** Absolutely—use `MailMessage.getHeaders()` to retrieve them.
 - **Is SMTP the only way to send mail?** No, Aspose.Email also supports POP3, IMAP, and Exchange Web Services.

+## How to save email EML with Aspose.Email
+Saving an email as an EML file preserves every header—including your custom X‑Headers—exactly as it will appear on the wire.
+This is ideal when you need to archive messages, forward them later, or hand them off to another system that expects a raw MIME file.

 ## What Are X‑Headers?